 Asian studies students are strongly encouraged to study abroad during their sophomore, junior, or senior year.
-Through Nazareth’s Center for International Education, options include studying for a semester at Shandong Normal University in China or SolBridge International School of Business in South Korea.
+Through Nazareth’s Center for International Education, options include studying for a semester at Shandong Normal University in China.
 Nazareth also has a partnership with Osaka University in Japan, where the fall semester is September-February and the spring term is February-June.

 You may also be able to combine study abroad with experiential learning, by lining up an internship while studying abroad.

 Short-term options include a variety of trips to India.